Jim Finn: Playing history

-Finn was drafted as the final pick of the 1999 NFL Draft (nicknamed Mr. Irrelevant) by the Chicago Bears.
+Finn was selected as the final pick of the 1999 NFL draft (nicknamed Mr. Irrelevant) by the Chicago Bears.
 He was waived and spent time on their practice squad.
 Finn signed with the Indianapolis Colts in early 2000 where he ran for 44 yards in six rushing attempts and 10 receptions over three seasons.
 In 2003, Finn signed with the New York Giants.
 In his Giants career, Finn had 21 rushing yards from five attempts.
 He saw more action as a receiver out of the backfield, with 325 receiving yards and 42 receptions.

 In 2005, Finn played in all 16 regular season games with 13 starts including the NFC National Football League playoffs wild card game against the Carolina Panthers.
 His blocks for Tiki Barber helped Barber rush for a franchise-record 1,860 yards.
 Finn was primarily a blocking fullback for the Giants.

 Finn missed the entire 2007 New York Giants season after being placed on injured reserve.
 That year, he became a Super Bowl champion when the Giants won Super Bowl XLII.
 After the season, Finn was cut due to nagging injuries and the emergence of Madison Hedgecock.

 Finn and Brandon Stokley are the only players in NFL history to have caught an offensive pass from both Eli Manning and Peyton Manning.
-Many players caught interceptions from both brothers.

 Personal life

 He is the son of James and Jane Finn.
-Finn married actress Rosa Blasi on February 14, 2004, in Maui.
-They had one child and divorced in 2008.
+Finn married actress Rosa Blasi on February 14, 2004, in Maui, Hawaii.
+They had one daughter Kaia (September 20, 2006) and divorced in 2008.

 Finn is a resident in Los Angeles County, California.
 He has also lived in Fair Lawn, New Jersey.

 Finn was a named plaintiff in one of the lawsuits filed by former NFL players against the league, alleging that the NFL had failed to warn its players about the risk of long term damage from repeated concussions incurred from playing football.